Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other topics.

-Self-righteous people only listen to people to find a break in which they can interject their opinion.
+Self-righteous people only listen to find a break in the conversation where they can interject their opinions.
 The Pharisees did not pay any attention to what Jesus said and kept pushing their own agenda.
 They did not care that Jesus was actually helping people.
-When Jesus did not fall in line with their religious rules, the Pharisees sought to destroy Him.
+When Jesus did not fall in line with their religious rules, the Pharisees tried to destroy Him.

 Pride and arrogance

-Self-righteous people are proud and arrogant and find ways to show off how holy they are to others.
+Self-righteous people are proud and arrogant and love to show off how holy they are to others.
 The Pharisees made a great show of praying in public, giving a lot of money to the temple, and rigidly following the letter of the law.
-They quickly corrected anyone who did not conform to their rigid standards - even Jesus himself.
+They were judgmental and quickly corrected anyone who did not conform to their rigid standards - even Jesus himself.